-- 4.2.38 Description.
-A complex surface originating at the reference point for the obstacle free sector and extending over the arc not covered by the obstacle free sector within which the height of obstacles above the level of the TLOF are prescribed. - 4.2.39 Characteristics.
-A limited obstacle sector /surface shall not subtend an arc greater than 150 degrees.
-Its dimension and location shall be as indicated in Figure 4-8 for a 1D FATO with coincidental TLOF and Figure 4-9 for a 0.83D TLOF. - 4.2.40 For TLOF of 1D and larger, within the 150-degree limited obstacle surface/sector out to a distance of 0.12D measured from the point of origin of the limited obstacle surface, objects shall not exceed a height of 25 cm above the TLOF.
-Beyond that arc, out to an overall distance of a further 0.21D measured from end of the first sector, the limited obstacle surface rises at a rate of one unit vertically for each two units horizontally originating at a height 0.05D above the level of the TLOF (See Figure 4-8.)
+4.2.15 For a TLOF of 1 D and larger, within the 150-degree limited obstacle surface/sector out to a distance of 0.12 D measured from the point of origin of the LOS, objects shall not exceed a height of 25 cm above the TLOF.
+Beyond that arc, out to an overall distance of a further 0.21 D measured from the end of the first sector, the limited obstacle surface rises at a rate of one unit vertically for each two units horizontally originating at a height 0.05 D above the level of the TLOF.
+(See Figure 4-8.)

-Note 1. - Where the area enclosed by the TLOF perimeter marking is a shape other than circular, the extent of the LOS segments is represented as lines parallel to the perimeter of the TLOF rather than arcs.
+Note. - Where the area enclosed by the TLOF perimeter marking is a shape other than circular, the extent of the LOS segments are represented as lines parallel to the perimeter of the TLOF rather than arcs.
 Figure 4-8 has been constructed on the assumption that an octagonal helideck arrangement is provided.
-Further guidance for square (quadrilateral) and circular FATO and TLOF arrangements is given in the ICAO Heliport Manual (Doc 9261).
+Further guidance for square (quadrilateral) and circular FATO and TLOF arrangements is given in the Heliport Manual (Doc 9261).